Judylyn S. Ryan

 Judylyn Ryan is an interdisciplinary scholar who teaches courses on (African) American literature, Black feminist theory, Black women’s literature and cinema, African diaspora literatures and cinema, and the College Writing Seminar.
 Her other research interests are cultural and critical race theory, narrative theory, Toni Morrison, and African diaspora religions.
 Professor Ryan has been a visiting lecturer and research associate in the Women’s Studies in Religion Program in the Divinity School at Harvard University, and has held a Ford postdoctoral fellowship at the Center for the Study of Black Literature and Culture at the University of Pennsylvania.
 She is the author of Spirituality as Ideology in Black Women’s Film and Literature (University of Virginia Press, 2005), and of articles published in The Cambridge Companion to Toni Morrison, SIGNS, Modern Fiction Studies, and other venues.

-Professor Ryan is currently at work on Morrisonian Democracy: The Literary Praxis of a Cultural Philosophy.
+Professor Ryan is currently at work on two manuscripts: Morrisonian Democracy: The Literary Praxis of a Cultural Philosophy and The Epidemiology of Racism.

 Publications / Presentations